junhuang21484/Codepath-Prework/README.md

 The following **additional** features are implemented:

-- [x] List anything else that you can get done to improve the app!
+- [x] List anything else that you can get done to imprhttp://g.recordit.co/FslarNx36O.gife the app!
 - [x] Diffculty level where the user can select
 - [x] Life remain, playback speed increment, length of pattern based on diffculty level
 - [x] A game content label that will appear when the game start showing the